etdirksen/School-District-Analysis/README.md

   - % Passing Math decreased
   - % Passing Reading decreased
   - % Overall Passing decreased

-  All of the other formatted summary DFs stayed the same.
+- All of the other formatted summary DFs stayed the same.

+## Summary
+Changing the 9th graders' disingenuous scores to NaN caused some changes in a couple of the summary DFs.
+In both the District Summary DF and the School Summary DF, all stats but the Average Reading score have decreased.
+Only in the School Summary DF did the Average Reading Score actually increase as a result.
+All of the other stats in the other summaries stayed the same (in the formatted tables).
+Because of how the data was grouped together later, the changing of the scores was not enough to make a difference in any of the other statistics.